Assistant Vice President jobs at Cincinnati Children's Hospital Medical Center - 633 jobs

 Assistant vice president job at Cincinnati Children's Hospital Medical Center

-The Division of Nephrology and Hypertension seeks a visionary, dynamic, collaborative, and innovative leader to serve as the next division director.
-Leadership * Developing and leading transformational clinical, research and educational programs
+The Division of Child and Adolescent Psychiatry seeks a visionary, dynamic, collaborative, and innovative leader to serve as the next division director.
+Leadership * Developing and leading transformational clinical and research programs

 * Identifying emerging and new areas of emphasis and promise

-* Recruiting and retaining exceptional faculty and staff from varied backgrounds and experiences through mentorship and development of academic skills to fulfill the division's mission and responsibilities, including promoting a culture of collaboration and patient-centered care
+* Recruiting and retaining exceptional faculty and staff through mentorship and development of academic skills to fulfill the division's mission and responsibilities, including promoting a culture of collaboration and patient-centered care

 * Practicing financial sustainability by managing division budgets, resource allocation, and by identifying funding opportunities and diversifying revenue streams

-* Providing impartial and visionary leadership by striking a proper balance of "Division and Institution" with uncompromising integrity and ethics
+* Providing impartial and visionary leadership by striking a proper balance of "Division/Institute and Institution" with uncompromising integrity and ethics

 * Creates transparent internal decision-making systems that foster accountability and enables leaders to set priorities and monitor performance against key strategic and operational goals